dmschulman/dmschulman.github.io/_posts/2017-10-10-Backpack-Quest-II-Pack-Harder.md

 **Dislikes:** Main flap is held down by velcro, the latching straps are a bit long and flap around when I'm on the go, form factor is quite small making it suitable as a day bag but little else.

 **Verdict:** As a grab-and-go messenger bag for taking my laptop, a few accessories, and books out on the town it's an excellent fit.
-I’ve done weekend trips with this bag a well, the messenger design works in this small bag’s favor.
+I’ve done weekend trips with this bag as well, the messenger design works in this small bag’s favor.
 Velcro means I hate tearing the bag open but little else irks me about this great little day bag.

 ## Previous Packs: